convergence-human-technology/convergence-human-technology/README.md

 #
 #

+# ExecAI - A Minimal Executive AI
+License: MIT GitHub stars GitHub last commit Maintained GitHub forks PRs Welcome

+A minimal, fully commented Python implementation of an executive AI agent.
+Built by Convergence - Human And Technology for students, teachers, and junior developers.

+The entire logic fits in one Python file with fewer than 90 lines of code.
+Every concept, every line, every choice is explained.

+#
+#
+#

 # Convergence Human & Technology

 Convergence is a software company that designs and markets private and paid desktop PC software applications and IT solutions, intended for both professionals and individuals : B2B & B2C.